MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-reports.md

 As you explore and interact with your content: filtering, slicing, subscribing, and exporting, you can't break the reports.
 Your work doesn't affect the underlying dataset or the original shared content.
 This applies to dashboards, reports, and apps.

 > [!NOTE]
 > Remember, you cannot hurt your data.
-Power BI is a great place for you to explore and experiment without worrying that you’ll “break” anything.
+Power BI is a great place for you to explore and experiment without worrying that you’ll break anything.

 ### Save your changes or revert to the default settings